-The dictator's political power is analogous to that of a slave holder in the eighteenth century southeastern United States, except that the nation state cannot be sold and its residents cannot be economically enslaved.
+The Olsonian model assumes that a dictator exists and models the fiscal policies (both expenditures and taxes) that a profit maximizing dictator would adopt.
+The dictator's political power is analogous to that of a slave holder in the the eighteenth century southeastern United States, except that the nation state cannot be sold and its residents cannot be economically enslaved.
 Instead of commanding labor to do his or her bidding and directly benefiting from the services provided or the sales of those services, a market economy is supported and taxed to produce revenue that can be used for the dictator's amusement.
 It turns out that a revenue maximizing dictator's interest in tax revenue leads him to provide services that increase national wealth (taxable wealth) and to tax at less than 100%.
 The latter implies that his subjects share in any prosperity induced by the dictator's policies.
-It also explains why the governments of all contemporary dictators provide some services to their subjects.
-It also explains why dictatorship might be preferred to anarchy-using a different line of arguemergence of Western democracy.
-(Ronald Wintrobe, Gordon Tullock, and Mancur Olson initially accounted for most of the rational choice-based literature on dictatorship.)

-ment that worked out by Hobbes.
 Since the dictator cannot fully capture the fruits of his subjects' labor, the "ruled" are made better off by the dictator relative to what they would have realized under Hobbesian anarchy.
-That is to say, the ruled realize greater net-of-tax income than required for their subsistence, because a dictator's long term interests limits his day-to-day extraction.
+That is to say, the ruled realize greater net-of-tax income than required for subsistence.

-The model abstracts from many issues associated with authoritarian rule including the nature of the ruling organization, how the dictator holds onto power, and differences in the importance of support (or nonresistance) from various subsets of those in his or her territory.
-(Some of these are dealt with in Tullock (1974 and 1987) and Wintrobe 2000.)
-Olson's analysis also largely ignores the effects of uncertain terms of office or ignorance on a ruler's economic policies.
+The model abstracts from many issues associated with Authoritarian rule including the nature of the ruling organization, how the dictator holds onto power, and differences in the importance of support (or nonresistance) from various subsets of those in his or her territory.
+(Some of these are dealt with in Tullock (1974 and 1987).)
+His analysis also largely ignores the effects of uncertain terms of office or ignorance on a ruler's economic policies.
 Both these problems tend to reduce a ruler's interest in long run growth and efficient taxation.
-Olson's initial analysis (and several follow up pieces) demonstrate why taxing authority (especially when limited to general taxes such as a VAT or income tax) tend to partly align the interests of rulers with those of their subjects.
+It is a model that illustrates why taxing authority (especially when limited to general taxes such as a VAT or income tax) tend to partly align the interests of rulers with those of their subjects.
 And as noted in the quote from Olson at the beginning of this lecture, it thus can account for the services and relative prosperity of stable authoritarian regimes throughout history.